 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG5250B compare to dual fuel generators of similar power (between 3500 and 4500 W).

-• Having a dry weight of 110 lbs, the Pulsar PG5250B belongs in the expected weight range for dual fuel generators which produce 3500 to 4500 rated watts.
-In terms of weight, one of the champions in their power range is the WEN DF402iX, standing at just 66.1 lbs.
+• At 110 lbs dry, the Pulsar PG5250B is consistent with the standard weight profile for dual fuel devices ranging from 3500 to 4500 rated watts.
+If weight matters to you, one of the champions in this power range is the WEN DF402iX with only 66.1 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel generators, the Pulsar PG5250B is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel generators, the Pulsar PG5250B is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.